IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling: Methodology

 As shown in Eq.~\ref{eq:mdp_dynamics}, the transition function $\mathcal{T}$ implements strategic forgetting by reconstructing the workspace at each round.
 The historical trajectory $(s_0, d_0, \text{TR}_0, ..., s_{t-1}, d_{t-1}, \text{TR}_{t-1})$ is deliberately discarded, with only the synthesized knowledge preserved in $\mathcal{M}_{t+1}$.
 This design ensures a constant workspace regardless of trajectory length, in stark contrast to mono-contextual approaches:

-Through the markovian workspace, the agent maintains consistent reasoning capacity throughout the research process, avoiding the performance degradation that inevitably occurs when context windows approach their limits.
+Through the iterative workspace, the agent maintains consistent reasoning capacity throughout the research process, avoiding the performance degradation that inevitably occurs when context windows approach their limits.
 Furthermore, through end-to-end training (§\ref{sec:rl}), the agent progressively learns to synthesize reports that effectively filter noise and preserve essential information.
 Thus, irrelevant information or errors from early rounds cannot directly propagate to future decisions—they must first pass through the agent's synthesis to be incorporated into the report.
-This selective retention ensures that the Markov property holds: the current state $s_{t+1}$ contains all decision-relevant information, making the full history unnecessary for optimal decision-making.
+This selective retention aligns with the MDP formalism: the current state $s_{t+1}$ contains all decision-relevant information, making the full history unnecessary for optimal decision-making.
 The transformative impact of this design manifests in \textbf{\textit{interaction scaling}}.
 While mono-contextual approaches typically fail or degrade severely beyond dozens of interactions due to context limitations, our \modelname enables theoretically unbounded exploration, sustaining consistent reasoning quality at arbitrary depths.
 This scaling capability, empirically validated through experiments with up to 2048 interactions (\S~\ref{sec:scaling}), fundamentally expands the scope of problems that deep-research agents can tackle.